EthanArbuckle/ios-rendering-docs/README.md

 ### 6. The Render Server, Compositing, and Display Hardware

 The Render Server (`backboardd` on iOS, `WindowServer` on macOS) is responsible for taking the rendered output of all active `CAContext`s and compositing them together into the final image that is sent to the display hardware.
-While its internal workings are not detailed in these headers, its interactions with `CAContext` and scene management are evident.

 #### 6.1.
 The Render Server: Conceptual Overview
 *   **Central Compositor:** The Render Server is the ultimate authority on what appears on screen.